webis-de/argbench/README.md

 # ArgBench

 This repo comprises 42 datasets to evaluate how good are LLMs at computational argumentation tasks.
+Before evaluating a mode, you have to transform the benchmark into the right format.

 1. prepare the benchmark you have to run